 Family Tree Maker offers several options for reports that you can generate and export.
 These are great to share with family, friends and other researchers.
 In addition, reports can help you look at your work with fresh eyes.
 Access reports under the Publish window.

 In some ways, desktop software is a safer repository for your family tree than an online service like Ancestry.com.
 You can access your tree in Family Tree Maker without internet, and your tree isn’t tied to an online subscription that could theoretically disappear.
 (And, unlike the FamilySearch Family Tree, no one can edit your tree in Family Tree Maker without your permission.)
 Still, be sure to export your family tree as a GEDCOM and store on an external hard drive or in cloud-based storage.
 You never know when your hard drive could crash, wiping away years of hard work.

-A version of this article appeared in the July/August 2020 issue of Family Tree Magazine.
+Information in this article appeared in the July/August 2016 (by Rick Crume) and July/August 2020 issues of Family Tree Magazine.
 An earlier version of this article (by Melanie Rigney) appeared in the January 2000 issue of Family Tree, and covered tips for Family Tree Maker 6.0.